 Colds and allergies can make every breath you take feel uncomfortable.
 Relieve congestion with this DIY Breathe Easy Balm made with our favorite essential oils for congestion and respiratory ailments.
 Also includes a recipe that’s safe for use with children.

-To relief headaches, use a combination of peppermint and dried lavender, which will keep for quite a while if stored properly.
+To relieve headaches, use a combination of peppermint and dried lavender, which will keep for quite a while if stored properly.

 Use this Activated Charcoal black salve recipe to make a powerful remedy that relieves bug bites and stings, and even draws out splinters.